pufanyi/GenderRecognitionByVoice/README.md

 ## Problem Formulation

 How can we classify the gender of a speaker through their voice?
-- What are the key features to achieve this?
+- What are the key features to classify the gender of a speaker?
-- Which models can better predict the gender of a speaker?
+- Which models can predict the gender of a speaker with higher accuracy?

 ## Highlights of Data preparation